smcalilly/smcalilly.github.io/_posts/2024-04-13-cindy-lee-jubilee.md

 > lol i respect this writer who deleted this tweet in response to me, but we shouldn't be applying music industry ideas like a "single" to an artist who does everything in opposition to the music industry. i find that like 30% as interesting, conceptually

 With that last bit I reused his words, because I found it an insulting thing that didn't engage with my opinion, so I gave it back to him, because that's one of my flaws, just like anybody else, giving back what it felt like whether my feeling is right or wrong.
-Weird that I'm sharing this but it's a narrative frame for music writing criticism.
+I know it's weird that I'm sharing this but it's a narrative frame for music writing criticism, and I'm trying to write out my conflicts with people so I can learn about myself and stop arguing with people.
 He responded:

 > I think it's weird that you'd think someone who made a record that sounds like this would not have obsessive interest in other artists' bodies of work, like that just wouldn't be plausible at all